ifu-lobuntu/jbpm-designer-extensions/jbpm-designer-cmmn/progress.md

 ###Collapse/Expand
  - Collapsed Stages
+ - Collapsed Planning Tables for Stages and Cases
+ - Collapsed Planning Tables for HumanTasks

 ##Bugs
  - When we link an exitSentry to and entrySentry, the sourceRef is missing.

 ##Misc
  - Remove git repo info from platformURIs
+ - Use structureRef to determine where the referenced UML class is

 ##1.2.
 In Progress

 ##1.3.
 Todo:
- * - Collapsed Planning Tables for Stages and Cases
  * - Update all property editors to read UML rather than CaseFile

 ##Bugs
+##Toolbar
+ - Generate CaseFileForm
+ - Generate task forms
+ - Generate Start Case form

+##Shortcuts from shape
+ - Edit/Generate Form
+ - *PlanItemOnPart
+ - *CaseFileItemOnPart
+ - *EventOnPart
+ - *DiscretionaryLink
+ - PlanItemStartTrigger
+ - CaseFileItemStartTrigger
+ - EventStartTrigger

 ## Misc
- * -  sync the CaseFile from UML model(s) on load (and store)
+ - Sync the CaseFile from UML model(s) on load (and store) (?)
- * - Use structureRef to determine where the referenced UML class is

 ## Modularization
  - inlineditor.jsp

 ###Stencils for:
- - Connector from HumanTask to related DiscretionaryItems in its PlanningTable
  - PlanFragment

-###Decorators:
- * - PlanItemTable for Stages
- - PlanItemTable for HumanTask

 ###Property editors:
- * - ApplicabilityRuleRefs in Discretionary Items - simplify to one and make it appear contained
- * - AuthorizedRoleRefs in Discretionary Items - need to define a new plugin to lookup multiple roles
+ - AuthorizedRoleRefs - change to checkbox list

-###Collapse/Expand
- - Collapsed Planning Table for Tasks with PlanningTable
+###Extensions for CMMN
+ - entryScripts
+ - exitScripts
+ - additional property name for caseFileItem events (its useless without them)

 #2.
 Form Modeler:
 #2.1.
 Done and Tested
 #2.2.
 Todo
- - Generate task forms
- - Generate CaseFileForm
- - Generate Start Case form

  - Name/Value construct to represent data
  - Form for CaseFile